Things to do in Geneva

 Geneva Transport Card

 Guests of a hotel, a youth hostel or a Geneva campsite receive the Geneva Transport Card.
 It entitles them to free public transportation.
-On the arrival floor at the airport, visitors can retrieve their free 80-minute ticket from a ticket machine in the luggage retrieval hall.
 During your stay in Geneva, you can use the entire Geneva transport network (UNIRESO: bus and tram (TPG), train (CFF) and taxi-boats (Mouettes Genevoises).

 Enjoy the contemporary city of Geneva for a pre- or post-trip stay, in addition to your Switzerland tour.